lukereding/book_notes/notes_successful_manager.md

 - prioritization
   - lack of prioritization is a common employee complaint
   - in some cases there are too many, or they haven't been messaged correctly
   - "to be a top manager, you need to constantly exercise your critical thinking capability, taking a step back asking yourself questions such as, "are we still aiming in the right direction?
 Has anything viral changed since we establish the priorities?
-Do our current priority still reflect the most important things for us to execute on?"
+Do our current priority still reflect the most important things for us to execute on?""
   - the best managers consistently oscillate between the big picture in the granular, checking in to ensure things are on course of the strategic level, then talking back down to a more granular level
   - the way prioritization becomes real is through resource allocation
 - delegation